IMCCretrieval/MomentDiff/README.md

 ## LICENSE
-The annotation files and many parts of the implementations are borrowed Moment-DETR.
+The annotation files and many parts of the implementations are borrowed [Moment-DETR](https://github.com/jayleicn/moment_detr) and [QD-DETR](https://github.com/wjun0830/QD-DETR).
 Following, our codes are also under [MIT](https://opensource.org/licenses/MIT) license.